liamstoica/portfolio/src/content/blog/post-four.md

 ## The Starting Point: Noise

-Every early product begins in a fog of competing narratives.
-Founders collect input from advisors, investors, potential customers, Slack communities, and anyone willing to share an opinion.
-Nearly all of it contradicts.
-The team is moving, but not necessarily moving in the right direction.
+Almost every early founder I speak with describes the same environment.
+A fog of input from advisors, investors, customers, and Slack groups.
+Everyone has an opinion.
+Most of those opinions contradict each other.

+The team is moving, but not always in the right direction.

-The real bottleneck isn't creativity or effort — it's clarity.
+In my experience, the real bottleneck is not creativity or effort.
+It is clarity.

 ## Choosing a Point of View

-Products without a point of view become reactive.
-They chase markets they don't understand, add features no one asked for, and dilute their energy across too many possibilities.
+Teams without a point of view end up reacting to every signal.
+They chase markets they don’t understand and split their energy across too many possibilities.

-A point of view is the first strategic decision a team makes.
-It starts with a single question:
+The first real shift comes from answering one question:
 **Who are we solving for right now.**

-Not the market we hope to capture in the future.
-Not the audience investors find exciting.
-The user whose problem is sharp enough to matter today.
+Not the users you hope to serve in two years.
+Not the audience investors want to hear about.
+The user whose pain is sharp enough to matter today.

-Once this is defined, the noise quiets.
+Once this is named, the noise drops.
 Ideas become sortable.
-The product conversation shifts from "What can we build?" to "What should we build?"
+The conversation shifts from “What can we build?” to “What should we build?”

 ## The ICP Is More Than a Persona

-Too many teams treat ICP as a demographic bucket.
-But real customers are defined by behavior, urgency, and motivation — not job titles.
+Founders often describe their ICP in demographic terms.
+But real customers are defined by behavior and urgency, not age or job titles.

 A strong ICP shows up through signals:

 - A pain that is repeated, not theoretical
 - A journey that is predictable
 - A willingness to pay to solve the problem
 - A behavior pattern that already exists
 - An emotional driver behind adoption

-When I partner with early teams, I listen for the story that keeps repeating across conversations.
-That repetition is usually the start of a real ICP — not a persona slide.
+When I partner with teams, I listen for the story that keeps repeating.
+That repetition is usually the beginning of the real ICP.

 ## Use Cases Are the Bridge Between Vision and Reality

-Vision describes what the world could look like.
-Use cases describe how value actually appears.
+Vision describes the world you want to create.
+Use cases describe how value shows up today.

-A good use case is a clear, narrow moment where a user makes real progress:
-A workflow improves.
-A task becomes faster.
-A decision becomes easier.
-A risk becomes smaller.
+A strong use case is narrow and specific.
+It represents a moment where a user makes real progress: a workflow gets easier, a task becomes faster, a decision becomes clearer.

 Once the right use cases emerge:
 - Priorities align
 - Roadmaps simplify
 - Product intuition strengthens
 - Teams stop debating hypotheticals

 This is where strategy becomes actionable.